Alireza8hi/Bank_Application/README.md

 ---
 ### problems

-1. if you want to pay installment in day more than 1, see raise error in database, but app run currently
-2. add loan score after give money, so it's not min money in last two month for loan score
+1. add loan score after give money, so it's not min money in last two month for loan score
-3. don't show sum_of_pay and sum_of_unpaid for installments to admin(for user show currently)

 ---
 ### weaknesses